DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - NIST SP800-34 provides a guideline for developing a logical BCP.
 It can be found at: http://csrc.nist.gov/publications/nistpubs/800-34-rev1/sp800-34-rev1_errata-Nov11-2010.pdf

 - BCP vs DR:
-  - 🔥BCP activities are typically strategically focused at a high level and center themselves on business processes and operations
+  - 🔥BCP activities are typically strategically focused at a high level and center themselves on business processes and operations.
+E.g 📝RAID technology provides fault tolerance for hard drive failures and is an example of a business continuity action.
   - 🔥DR plans tend to be more tactical and describe technical activities such as recovery sites, backups, and fault tolerance.
 It ensures sufficient technical controls in place to recover operations after a disruption.
 Ensures that the organization has sufficient technical controls in place to recover operations after a disruption.
 Disaster recovery plans pick up where business continuity plans leave off.
-After a disaster strikes and the business is interrupted, the disaster recovery plan guides response teams in their efforts to quickly restore business operations to normal levels.
+After a disaster strikes and the business is interrupted, the disaster recovery plan guides response teams in their efforts to quickly restore business operations to normal levels. 📝Restoring from backup tapes, 📝relocating to a cold site, and 📝restarting business operations are all disaster recovery actions.

 - The overall goal of BCP is to provide a quick, calm, and efficient response in the event of an emergency and to enhance a company's ability to quickly recover from a distruptive event
 - 📝The emergency response guidelines should include the immediate steps an organization should follow in response to an emergency situation.
 These include immediate response procedures, a list of individuals who should be notified of the emergency, and secondary response procedures for first responders